Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 The Player has inherited Silentspire Manor from their great-aunt Helena Silentspire.
 They have met Simon, an eccentric gnome, Shael, a little dryad, and Tallis, aunt Helena's grandson and the PC's cousin.
 They've hired a cook and some guards, fought a bunch of awakened shrubs and an awakened tree, and let Shael use her magic to restore the garden.
 The player should be at 3rd level by now.

 ## A Wholesome Breakfast
 The PC has just woken up and made their way to the dining area, meeting everyone (except Krogg who's in the kitchen).
-Tallis will inform the Player that he has been thinking about organizing a gala to celebrate the "new" Silentspire Manor.
+Tallis will inform the Player that he has been thinking about organizing a gala to celebrate the restoration of Silentspire Manor.

+[Organizing the gala]

-## The Gala
+# The Gala

 # Appendix A